MerkulovDaniil/hse24/homework.md

     ![The code above plots this](linesearch.svg)

-    Start by reviewing the provided Python code.
-This code implements gradient descent with a fixed step size and a backtracking line search on a quadratic function.
-Familiarize yourself with how the gradient descent function and the step size strategies are implemented.
+    Begin by examining the provided Python code, which implements the gradient descent method with both a fixed step size and a backtracking line search for a quadratic function.
+Get acquainted with the implementation details of the gradient descent function and the step size determination strategies.

-    1. Modify the gradient descent function to include the following line search conditions:
+    1. Modify the gradient descent function to incorporate the following line search conditions:

         a.
 Sufficient Decrease Condition
         b.
 Curvature Condition